Prepping for Hip Surgery: The Unseen Insights

 • Physical therapy is essential for a successful recovery, so commit to it fully.

-• Post-surgery pain and discomfort are normal, but they can be managed effectively with medication.
+• Post-surgery pain and discomfort are normal, but they can be managed with medication.

 • It’s important to follow the surgeon’s instructions regarding weight-bearing limitations.